 We recommend deleting all Bluetooth pairings and starting over, for the best experience.
 Then, try seeing if your car stereo has a firmware update.
 A lot changed in Oreo, and manufacturers are still catching up.
-Google claims Android 8.1 Oreo finally fixed Bluetooth problems, but they might have to address a few in upcoming Android 9 Pie updates too.
-Just hang tight, and redo any connections if you’re dealing with issues.
-Bluetooth is an ongoing issue and constant battle with Google, it seems.
+Google claims Android 8.1 Oreo finally fixed Bluetooth problems, they added more in the Android 9 Pie debut, and we saw a few small changes to Bluetooth as a whole in Android 10.
+Are you still dealing with BT issues?

 Pixel 3 Memory (RAM) Problems

-How to Fix Pixel 3/3XL Display Issues & Colors
+How to Fix Pixel 3 and 3XL Display Issues & Colors

 Head to Settings > Display > Advanced > Colors > and choose Boosted or Saturated.
-Google gives owners a few different profiles to choose from, but it’s not as advanced as something like the Galaxy Note 9.
-Either way, choose what’s best for you.
+Google gives owners a few different profiles to choose from.

 How to Hide the Pixel 3 XL Notch